thaibahungkma/MatchCardGame/README.md

 # GameMatchCard
-one Game from CT2D-KMA ( Academy of Cryptography Techniques) 07/01/2022
+one Game from Thai Ba Hung-KMA ( Academy of Cryptography Techniques) 07/01/2022
 # GameMatchCard
 Menu Mainactivity